stacksjs/ts-backups/docs/api/types.md

 # Types API Reference

-This page documents all TypeScript interfaces and types used in ts-backups.
+This page documents all TypeScript interfaces and types used in backupx.

 ## Core Configuration Types